icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 This will be for a dry run and generate the answerfile we will use for actual install.
 Generating this dry run will also let us go over all the options and change them if needed before we install Openstack.
-You can talor your stack according to your memory,cpu cores,storage,gpu cores and passthrough and networking setup.Passwords are also set with this file.
+You can taylor your stack according to your memory,cpu cores,storage,gpu cores and gpu passthrough and networking setup.
+Passwords are also set with this file.
 Note This is "packstack" so everything is on one node.
 I've not tested if this setup is good for setting up only compute nodes on one system and controller on another.I imagine it could do so,but how much configuration is needed, I can not answer that.